Disclosure: We may earn money or products from the companies mentioned in this post.

 |Holland Lop||2 to 4 lbs.||Sweet, gentle, good with children, active||5 to 7 years|

-The smallest domestic pet rabbit breed is the Netherland Dwarf.
-These tiny bunnies weigh just 1.1 to 2.5 pounds when fully grown.
-A Netherland Dwarf bunny is small enough to be cupped in the hands of an adult, being just 5 inches long when sitting.
-When stretched out, these bunnies are only 12 to 19 inches long toe to toe.
+The smallest rabbit breed is the Netherland Dwarf.
+These tiny bunnies weigh just 1.1 to 2.5 pounds when fully grown and is small enough to be cupped in the hands of an adult.
+These rabbits are only 5 inches long when sitting and when stretched out, they are only 12 to 19 inches long toe to toe.

 You’ll notice that I very carefully specified that the Netherland Dwarf rabbit is the smallest ‘domestic pet rabbit’, there is a small rabbit, but we’ll get into that later in this article.